-We have seen how to create, or derive, a new function f'(x) from a function f(x), and that this new function carries important information.
-In one example we saw that f'(x)tells us how steep the graph of f(x) is; in another we saw that f'(x) tells us the speed of an object if f(x) tells us the position of the object at time x.
+We know that f' carries important information about the original function f.
+In one example we saw that f'(x) tells us how steep the graph of f(x) is; in another we saw that f'(x) tells us the velocity of an object if f(x) tells us the position of the object at time x.
 As we said earlier, this same mathematical idea is useful whenever f(x) represents some changing quantity and we want to know something about how it changes, or roughly, the "rate" at which it changes.
 Most functions encountered in practice are built up from a small collection of "primitive" functions in a few simple ways, for example, by adding or multiplying functions together to get new, more complicated functions.
 To make good use of the information provided by f'(x) we need to be able to compute it for a variety of such functions.